samuel-lucas6/draft-lucas-bkdf/draft-lucas-bkdf.md

 We would like to thank the following individuals for their contributions:

 - Henry Corrigan-Gibbs and Steve Thomas for their help with the new design and feedback on this document.
+- Jeremiah Blocki and rmlibre for explaining the pros and cons of having the memory access pattern depend on the salt.
 - daxpedda for highlighting the importance of supporting serial parallelism.